PassiveLemon/nix-xl/README.md

 - Libraries will automatically be enabled for plugins that depend on them.
 - All available libraries are on the [official plugin repository](https://github.com/lite-xl/lite-xl-plugins?tab=readme-ov-file#libraries) with the following notes:
   - Library names are exactly as they appear in the repository.
-  - `golang haxe jdk nodejs` are not included as they are only for the lsp plugin and will be included when necessary.
-(These currently aren't even implemented yet.
-See TODO.)

 # Todo
 Core: